MahnFrammen/Project-3/README.md

 We have selected COVID-19 Variants data for 6 different European Countries(France, Germany, Ireland, Italy,Norway and Sweden) using (https://disease.sh/v3/covid-19/variants/<country_name>/

-**Data Analysis**

-1. Take the API links and turn the JSON data into individual JSON files
-2. Take the JSON files and convert them to CSV file to be saved in a separate folder
-3. Turn the CSV files into DataFrames
-4. Merge the DataFrames together
-5. Rename the Columns for Improved Readibility
-6. Export the merged DataFrame as a CSV file
-7. Upload the merged CSV data into a database management system of your choice

 **Technologies Used**

 1. Programming Language: Python